enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 ## Limitations/Recommendations

-**Note:** Use 640x480 or smaller resolution images for faster processing (although the program will attempt to resize the images while still maintaning the aspect ratio).
-ImageMagick should do the trick on Linux. `convert input_image.jpg -resize 640x480 output_image.jpg`
+**Note:** ~Use 640x480 or smaller resolution images for faster processing (although the program will attempt to resize the images while still maintaning the aspect ratio).
+ImageMagick should do the trick on Linux. `convert input_image.jpg -resize 640x480 output_image.jpg`~.
+Fixed image scaling operation.

 **Note:** A CSV output file is created with x-cordinate, y-coordinate, average intensity, distance from x.
 Column 1 is all points to the left of center of mirror and Column 2 is to the right of the center of mirror.
 Distance values are in pixels and the intensity value per pixel varies between 0 (darkest) - 255 (brightest)